szaghi/FoBiS/README.md

       dobj=./obj/
       dexe=./

 There are two sections: _builder_ specifying builder options used for each parsed file and _general_ specifying global options.
 If an option is present it will overrides the default value of CLI.
-The options can be commented with "#" symbol.
+Options can be commented with "#" symbol.
 For both _build_ and _clean_ executions of FoBiS.py a _fobos_ file placed elsewhere and having different name can be specified by means of "-f" switch

       FoBiS.py build -f /other_path/fobos.other_name

       FoBiS.py clean -f /other_path/fobos.other_name

 Using this feature it is simple to perform context-specific buildings accordingly to different goals, e.g. it is convenient to have concurrently more _fobos_ files, one for debug building, one for release building, one for AIX architecture, one for MPI building and so on.

+## Example

+Into the _example_ directory there is an example of how FoBiS.py can be useful.
+This example consists of a very simple program, _cumbersome.f90_ contained into _src_ directory.
+This program is a cumbersome version of a classical _hello world_.
+The main program uses the module "nested_1" contained into "src/nested-1/first_dep.f90" file.
+The module "nested_1" has included the file "src/nested-1/nested-2/second_dep.f90".
+A _fobos_ file is provided for building the example.

+For testing the example type

+      FoBiS.py build

+Is worth noting that the module "nested_1" is contained into a file with a completely different name (first_dep.f90) and that the inclusion of second_dep.f90 is done without any paths neither absolute nor relative, i.e. "include 'second_dep.f90'", but FoBiS.f90 can automatically resolves all such a general dependencies.

 ## Tips for non pythonic users